 Help build the Aslak Lie House!
 Built by Norwegian Immigrant, Aslak Olsen Lie, in 1848, the house is one of the earliest examples of Norwegian-American structures in Wisconsin.
 Come participate with Nels Diller and crew, working with hand-tools to re-create this historical home – built by a craftsman, whose stunning work has been documented in both Norway, and in Wisconsin.
 You will not only learn about working historical logs with hand-tools, and about historical reconstruction practices, but will enjoy great company as well!

 Help us in the kitchen, or with baking If your favorite room to spend time in during a get-together is in the kitchen, consider coming out to a Folklore Village Saturday Night event, and take some time to volunteer in the kitchen, where a great group of people works together to get the potluck and snack out to the crowd, and the dishes through our industrial dishwasher.
 Also available are opportunities to bake for future events so that we always have delicious cookies and tortes on hand for all to enjoy!

 Building and Grounds Maintenance and Repair We are always looking for handy people who might be able to help us with small infrastructure repairs, yard work, and other maintenance projects.
 On our lovely 94 acres we maintain a main hall, an 1893 one-room schoolhouse, an 1882 chapel, 2 bunkhouses, and an outhouse.
-All of these buildings, as well as the grounds are in continual need of maintenance and repair – and we always appreciate any help that comes our way – skilled or unskilled.
+All of these buildings, as well as the grounds, are in continual need of maintenance and repair, and we always appreciate any help that comes our way – skilled or unskilled.

 Prairie Restoration Folklore Village is home to over 65 acres of restored prairie.
 We invite anyone who is interested to come meander our mowed paths, and get a sense of what early settlers to the area saw when they arrived here from distant shores.
 Spend a lazy summer day communing with our badgers and butterflies.
 For those who want to experience more than just a walk, you can volunteer to help eradicate undesirable plants.